Profile Extrusion Terms

 Cooling Tank – A tank typically containing water through which extrusion is constantly passed for cooling.

-Crosshead Die - An extrusion die which produces an extrudate the axis which is at an angle to that of the extruder barrel.
+Crosshead Die - An extrusion die which produces an extrudate on an axis which is at an angle to that of the extruder barrel.

 Cure – The technique of cross-linking a plastics material.